-Given that GO1 operates internationally, personal information of users may be transferred across national and continental borders, including for contractual and other lawful legitimate business purposes or at the request of users.
-Within the GO1 organisation, such international transfers are governed by internal controls and rules, consistent with this policy.
-For such international transfers to and from affiliates and other third parties, GO1 has in place enforceable agreements containing privacy and data protection obligations consistent with this policy.
+Given that Go1 operates internationally, personal information of users may be transferred across national and continental borders, including for contractual and other lawful legitimate business purposes or at the request of users.
+Within the Go1 organisation, such international transfers are governed by internal controls and rules, consistent with this policy and the relevant legislation and regulation, including the GDPR.

 Cookies and log files